panosoft/slate-replicator/README.md

 # slate-replicator
-> A Postgresql Event Source Table Replicator.
+Postgresql Event Source Table Replicator

 The purpose of the slate-replicator is to copy a table of immutable events from a Postgresql Event Source database to an events table in one or more Destination databases.